-REITs are big issuers of Preferred Stocks and we list them below, Most REIT Preferred Stock are unrated.
+Real estate investment trusts (REITs) are big issuers of Preferred Stocks and we list them below.
+Most REIT Preferred Stocks are unrated.

-Preferred shares are shares issued by a corporation as part of its capital structure.
+Preferred shares are issued by a corporation as part of its capital structure.

 - Dividends are generally paid quarterly, although a few pay them monthly.